Turbulence modeling over riblets via domain transformation: Turbulent drag reduction and stress modulation

-We first examine the effect of semi-circular riblets with $\alpha/s = 0.87$ but different size on the turbulent viscosity and mean velocity.
-Figures~\ref{fig.nuTs} and~\ref{fig.Usmooth} show the turbulent viscosity $\nu_{T_0}(y)$ and the mean velocity $U_0(y)$ profiles in channel flow with smooth walls, respectively.
-The wall-normal coordinate is in viscous units, i.e., $y^+=Re_\tau (1+y)$.
+We {next} examine the effect of scalloped riblets with $\alpha/s = 0.87$ but different size on the turbulent viscosity and mean velocity.
+Figures~\ref{fig.nuTs} and~\ref{fig.Usmooth} show the turbulent viscosity $\nu_{T_0}$ and the mean velocity $U_0$ profiles in channel flow with smooth walls, respectively.
 Perturbation analysis allows us to separate the effect of riblets at $\alpha^1$ and $\alpha^2$ levels.
-As the spanwise variations (frequency) of riblet-induced perturbations to the turbulent viscosity and mean velocity are smaller than that of the surface roughness, all results are averaged over the spanwise dimension.
-While $\alpha\,\nu_{T_1}(y)$ shows a peak value located at $y^+ \approx 21$ for various sizes of riblets (figure~\ref{fig.nuT1lgpso}), $\alpha^2\,\nu_{T_2}(y)$ shows a significant trough at $y^+ \approx 41$ (figure~\ref{fig.nuT2lgpso}).
+As the spanwise variations (frequency) of riblet-induced perturbations to the turbulent viscosity and mean velocity are smaller than that of the surface roughness, all results are averaged over the spanwise dimension. {We note that the modifications to the turbulent viscosity and mean velocity, as shown in figures~\ref{fig.nuT012U012}(c-h), are localized to the wall-normal region below $\tilde{y}^+ \approx 100$, which is in agreement with the results of prior numerical studies, e.g.~\citep{endmodgarhutchu21}, where an outer layer similarity is reported despite the presence of riblets.} While $\alpha\,\nu_{T_1}$ shows a peak value located at {$\tilde{y}^+ \approx 20$} for various sizes of riblets (figure~\ref{fig.nuT1lgpso}), $\alpha^2\,\nu_{T_2}$ shows a significant trough at {$\tilde{y}^+ \approx 29$} (figure~\ref{fig.nuT2lgpso}).
 Given the typical values of $\alpha$ for which our perturbation analysis holds (e.g., $\alpha=0.05$), an overall suppression of turbulence is observed after summing the effect at $\alpha$ and $\alpha^2$ levels (cf.~equation~\eqref{eq.nuTpert} and figure~\ref{fig.nuT12lgpso}), especially in the near-wall region.
 As shown in \S~\ref{sec.rtke}, the near-wall suppression of $\nu_T$ results in an overall reduction in turbulent kinetic energy.
 We note, however, that roughness-induced turbulence suppression reduces for larger riblets.
 In a similar manner, figures~\ref{fig.U1as87so} and~\ref{fig.U2as87so} show the first- and second-order modifications to the mean velocity due to the presence of riblets.
 These corrective terms are obtained by substituting $\nu_{T_1}$ and $\nu_{T_2}$ into the mean flow equations (appendix~\ref{app.Upert-Dpert}).
 In the vicinity of the wall, the dominant second-order term ($\alpha^2 \nu_{T_2}$) decreases the mean velocity resulting in a reduction in the mean velocity gradient relative to the baseline (figure~\ref{fig.Usmooth}).
 At higher wall-normal locations, both $\alpha\, U_1$ and $\alpha^2 U_2$ show an increase in the mean velocity gradient (figures~\ref{fig.U1as87so} and~\ref{fig.U2as87so}).
 In spite of this, the effect of small riblets ($\alpha \ll 1$) on the mean velocity is concentrated in the vicinity of lower wall (figure~\ref{fig.U12as87so}).